param108/profile/docs/architecture/identity.md

 Users can login using

+1. Twitter
+and hopefully in the future
-1. Google
+1. Facebook (WIP
-2. Facebook
+2. Google
-3. Twitter

 We will store the following in our database
 1. user's email id